vchin014/BreastCancer-DataMining-ML/README.md

 # BreastCancer-DataMining-ML
- Implementation of Data Mining Techniques and Ml for the Wisconsin Breast Cancer Diagnostic Dataset
+ Implementation of Data Mining Techniques and ML for the Wisconsin Breast Cancer Diagnostic Dataset